 Copulation and reproduction are two of the most wondrous things in all of the natural world.
 To the vast majority of the 8.7 million species that share our planet, they are, and always have been, two distinct and separate things.
 Your dog isn’t homosexual; that’s an all-too-human designation for a universal proclivity.
 A large number of animal species — dogs included — that share our planet engage in same-sex behaviors, most of which have little, if anything, to do with the reproductive drive.

-Does your boy dog hump other boy dogs, blankets, or toys occasionally?
+So, does your boy dog hump other boy dogs, blankets or toys occasionally?
 It’s a perfectly normal activity, even for neutered male dogs.
-If you notice it early, effective, consistent, and positive training can prevent humping from becoming an aggressive or destructive problem.
+If you notice it early, effective, consistent and positive training can prevent humping from becoming an aggressive or destructive problem.
 If it arises later in life and quickly becomes repetitive, schedule a veterinary consultation since it may signal a treatable health issue.

 About the author: Melvin Peña trained as a scholar and teacher of 18th-century British literature before turning his research and writing skills to puppies and kittens.
 He enjoys making art, hiking, and concert-going, as well as dazzling crowds with operatic karaoke performances.
 He has a one-year-old female Bluetick Coonhound mix named Idris, and his online life is conveniently encapsulated here.

 Read more about dog behavior on Dogster.com: